thataruby/dog-eared-books/README.md

     ```
     pip install -r requirements.txt
     ```
-6. I created a new Django project named "dog_eared_books" with the command
+6. I created a new Django project named "book_store" with the command
     ```
-    django-admin startproject dog_eared_books .
+    django-admin startproject book_store .
     ```
 7. After the project was installed, I added "localhost" and "127.0.0.1" to the ALLOWED_HOSTS in the settings.py file.